Solar in Birmingham, AL: 2026 Cost, Savings & Payback

 Birmingham does not currently have standard net metering.
 However, Alabama Power may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Birmingham, AL?
+Is solar worth it in Birmingham, AL in 2026?

 Related Calculators